-Once your device is running AREDN® firmware, you can display its web interface by navigating to either http://192.168.1.1 or http://localnode.local.mesh.
+Once your device is running AREDN® firmware, you can display its web interface by navigating to either http://local.ode.local.mesh.
 You may need to clear your web browser's cache in order to remove any cached pages.
 You can use your web browser to configure the new node with your callsign, admin password, and other settings as described in the Basic Radio Setup section of the documentation.